hipe/tmx/lib/skylab/snag/doc/issues/011-the-tags-narrative.md

 ## prependix-A: semantics of particular tags

+   the members of the "hook" family of 5 tags described below are typically used in a parent-child sort of way, where one "declaration" tagging may have several corresponding "reference" taggings (explained below). as well, the members of this family of tags are typically used in cases where this parent-child association crosses some sort of library (usually sidesystem) boundary. if this doesn't make sense then it need not do so at this time.

     #hook-in etc: for a library node to declare a method as a
         "hook in" node it is an explicit acknowledgement by that library that the method may be overridden by client nodes to customize